 In addition to having the same color and body shape as an ant, the Red Ant-mimic Spider also walks like an ant by lifting its legs upward more than forward with each step.
 This behavior allays suspicion among ants as well as other insects.
 The spider has only one waist, a feature that betrays its efforts, but this rarely gets noticed.

 Red Ants are usually found in or near their colonies.
-When one is injured, others will come and their bites are annoying, if not painful, to a predator.
-Red Ant-Mimic Spiders can take advantage of the wide berth they are given by other invertebrates.
-They can also get close enough to kill and eat an ant without drawing alarm because it blends in well with the species.
-Other insect prey that are indifferent to the presence of ants will not see an attack coming until it is too late.
+When one ant is injured, others come to its aid.
+In large numbers, their bites are annoying, if not downright painful, to a predator which may avoid red ants in the future.
+Red Ant-mimic Spiders may enjoy the wide berth they are given by reptiles and birds as a result of such experiences.
+The spider can also get close enough to kill and eat an ant and blend in with the ants that come to help it, allowing it to escape.

 Scientific Name: Castianeira sp.

-Adult Size (Length): 3mm to 5mm (0.12in to 0.20in)
+Size (Adult; Length): 3mm to 5mm (0.12in to 0.20in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.

 Pedipalps: Small appendages near the mouth used as taste and smell organs.

 Abdomen: Contains various organs related to digestion, reproduction, and web-making.

 Spinnerets: Used in the production of spider silk for fashioning webs or catching prey.